kirenz/course-template/docs/course-syllabus.md

 ### Waiver for extenuating circumstances

-If there are circumstances that prevent you from completing a lab or homework assignment by the stated due date, you may email [Dr. Çetinkaya-Rundel](mailto:mc301@duke.edu) **and** our head TA [Rick Presman](mailto:rick.presman@duke.edu) before the deadline to waive the late penalty.
+If there are circumstances that prevent you from completing a lab or homework assignment by the stated due date, you may email me at [kirenz@hdm-stuttgart.de](mailto:kirenz@hdm-stuttgart.de) before the deadline to waive the late penalty.

 In your email, you only need to request the waiver; you do not need to provide explanation.
 This waiver may only be used for once in the semester, so only use it for a truly extenuating circumstance.

-If there are circumstances that are having a longer-term impact on your academic performance, please let your academic dean know, as they can be a resource.
-Please let Dr. Çetinkaya-Rundel know if you need help contacting your academic dean.

-### Regrade request policy

-Regrade requests must be submitted on Gradescope within a week of when an assignment is returned.
-Regrade requests will be considered if there was an error in the grade calculation or if you feel a correct answer was mistakenly marked as incorrect.
-Requests to dispute the number of points deducted for an incorrect response will not be considered.
-Note that by submitting a regrade request, the entire question will be graded which could potentially result in losing points.

-*No grades will be changed after the final project presentations.*

 ### Attendance policy

 Responsibility for class attendance rests with individual students.
 Since regular and punctual class attendance is expected, students must accept the consequences of failure to attend.
-More details on Trinity attendance policies are available [here](https://trinity.duke.edu/undergraduate/academic-policies/class-attendance-and-missed-work).

 However, there may be many reasons why you cannot be in class on a given day, particularly with possible extra personal and academic stress and health concerns this semester.
 All course lectures will be recorded and available to enrolled students after class.